 St. Barnabas is committed to worship as a ministry and a lifestyle.
 St. Barnabas reflects a traditional flavor with a friendly manner.
 There are many ways to be involved in Sunday morning worship at our church.

 Music is in the DNA of St. Barnabas!
-We have a top-drawer music staff that oversees multiple choirs and special performances throughout the year.
+We have excellent music staff that leads adult and youth choirs, a handbell choir, and special events throughout the year.

 Children and Family